erikaduan/r_tips/README.md

 # Other resources
-These resources also cover a comprehensive range of practical R usage tutorials.
+The resources below also cover a comprehensive range of practical R tutorials.

 + [Statistical Computing](https://36-750.github.io/) by Alex Reinhart and Christopher Genovese
 + [Data Science Toolkit](https://benkeser.github.io/info550/lectures/) by David Benkeser
++ [What They Forgot to Teach You About R](https://rstats.wtf/index.html) by Jennifer Bryan and Jim Hester

 # Tutorial style guide